Making heritage relevant and useful: Artists’ Studios, Learning Hub, Community Garden

 How much have we raised so far?

-We’ve already secured £4.6 million, over 70% of the £6.4 million that we need.
-Work began on the studios in January this year and was completed in May, on time and on budget, ready for the first cohort of artists/makers to move in this summer.
+We’ve already secured £5 million, over 80% of the £6.2 million that we need.
+Work began on the Artists’ Studios in January this year and was completed in May, on time and on budget, and artists/makers moved in over the summer.

-We now have £1.8 million left to raise and our deadline is October this year, so we can build the Learning Hub, ready to launch our full Schools Programme in September 2026.
-Our goal is to raise at least a third of this with the help of our wonderful community of regular visitors and supporters.
+But we still have £1.2 million left to raise for the full learning hub, our goal is to raise at least a quarter of this with the help of our wonderful community of regular visitors and supporters.

 We invite you to join us in this vital and exciting venture, and play your part in ensuring these beautiful spaces thrive for future generations.

-You can make a donation to the Campus here.
+You can make a donation to the Learning Hub.

 Or get in touch with Sue Sandle, Head of Development, to discuss how you would like to support this exciting project.